gkjohnson/threejs-sandbox/custom-mipmap-generation/README.md

 Utility for generating custom mipmaps for power of two and non power of two textures by packing it into a texture and using custom sample functions.
 The pixel samples and weights are available to custom logic passed into the `PackedMipmapGenerator` constructor.

-NOTE: There is nothing to prevent bleeding on mip edges and works best with point sampling.

 [Demo Here](https://gkjohnson.github.io/threejs-sandbox/custom-mipmap-generation/)

 **TODO**